How to use FabLab RUC

-- Laser cutters (100W CO2, for cloth, card, cardboard, plywood, HDF, acrylic/plexiglass (3, 2 available for the public) (1200x900mm, max 6mm thick material)
+- Laser cutters (100W CO2, for cloth, card, cardboard, plywood, HDF, acrylic/plexiglass (1200x900mm, max 6mm thick material)

-- Large format CNC mill for light materials such as plywood (2010x1200mm, max material thickness 12mm for 2D, 100mm for 3D)
+- Large format CNC mill for materials such as plywood (2010x1200mm, max material thickness 12mm for 2D, 100mm for 3D)

-- Medium format CNC mills (2) for light materials such as plywood (600x1000mm, max material thickness 12mm for 2D, 100mm for 3D)
+- Medium format CNC mills for materials such as plywood (600x1000mm, max material thickness 12mm for 2D, 100mm for 3D)